-The Joint Economic Committee is a unique joint Senate-House committee created to study the economy and advise Congress on economic policy.
-To view JEC’s 3-page examination of the CBO report, visit the committee’s website at https://www.jec.senate.gov.
+JEC is a unique joint Senate-House committee created by the Employment Act of 1946 to study and advise Congress on economic policy.

 To view the executive summary and the full report, visit https://www.jec.senate.gov.